 Chai itself has a few different flavors of API styles that can be used when writing tests.
 The BDD API, which is what we will use for the tests we write, uses expect and should.
-There's also the assert API, which is more of a Test-driven Development (TDD) style.
+There's also the assert API, which is more of a TDD style.
 The benefit of using the BDD style with expect/should is that you can chain the assertion methods to improve readability of the tests.